advancedforms/advanced-forms/readme.txt

 * Added support for Google reCAPTCHA.
 Use an invisible captcha to protect your forms against spam without bothering users.
 * Changed editing to default to create users if no `user` argument is set. `user="new"` is no longer needed.
+* Changed "Map all fields" to never save fields that are used for user passwords.

 = 1.6.9 =